 Depreciation limits for light-duty trucks and vans placed in service in 2017 for which bonus depreciation is taken are as follows:

-Depreciation limits for trucks and vans placed in service in 2017 for which bonus depreciation is taken are as follows:
+Depreciation limits for passenger cars placed in service in 2017 for which bonus depreciation is taken are as follows:

 Depreciation limits for passenger cars placed in service in 2017 for which bonus depreciation is not taken are as follows: